 - Eagles Camp, mandatory training for incoming Middle School students (grades 5-8)

 - New Student Orientation, mandatory orientation for students entering the High School

 Will my child be able to visit?

 Your child is welcome to accompany you during our open houses.
 For middle and high school students, we are able to arrange a half day to shadow a student.
-For more information, please contact the Development Office at email@example.com.
+For more information, please contact our Family Engagement Team at firstname.lastname@example.org.